 Researchers have reported links between rosacea and other health conditions, which is not that much of a surprise when we consider the inflammatory, systemic nature of rosacea.
-At this stage nobody is sure where rosacea truly stems from, but we do know it is not so much a skin condition as an inflammatory condition.
+At this stage, nobody is sure where rosacea truly stems from, but we do know it is not so much a skin condition as an inflammatory condition.

-The list of rosacea links to other diseases:
+The list of diseases linked to rosacea:

 - Respiratory diseases